-The CEH Exam: Application Process, Rules and Eligibility
+The CEH exam: Application process, rules and eligibility

-Who should take the CEH Exam?
+Who should take the CEH exam?

-According to EC-Council, “to catch a hacker, you need to think as one.”
+As EC-Council states, “to catch a hacker, you need to think as one.”
 A CEH must apply the same knowledge and tools as malicious hackers, but in a lawful and legitimate manner.
 The CEH credential can help professionals pinpoint and refresh the know-how required to do just that.

 According to the EC-Council, “The Certified Ethical Hacker certification will fortify the application knowledge of security officers, auditors, security professionals, site administrators, and anyone who is concerned about the integrity of the network infrastructure” all from a vendor-neutral perspective.
 The certification can help professionals stand out by proving they have the proper theoretical background, as well as the practical skills and experience needed to harden the IT framework of a company.
 A CEH should be able to apply effective tools and techniques to identify problem areas beyond what can be highlighted by scanning software.

 Today, the certification is regarded as one of the most sought-out credentials for professionals.
 The U.S. Department of Defense has included it as a mandatory standard for Computer Network Defenders Service Providers (CND-SP) in Directive 8570, and it is also ANSI 17024 compliant.